 - Induction plate for cooking

 Once you have your list, determine what wattage each item requires.
 You can find this out by checking the appliance labels.
+(Alternatively have a look at our easy to use generator wattage calculator)

 An average-size home uses 5-7,000 watts of power for essential items.
 The Yeti 3000 is one of the most powerful indoor generators on the market and delivers just over 3,000Wh of power, so you’re going to have to prioritize.